 We accommodate special requirements or needs – just ask!
 We cater for those who are less mobile and offer home visits when they are needed.

 In 1779 John Everest of Epsom was first mentioned in the Law List and in 1825 William Everest was first admitted as a Solicitor of Epsom.
 In 1834 the Firm was known as Everest & Harding and then in 1838 it became known as Everest & Bell.
 In 1853 Henry Thomas Aveline was admitted as a Solicitor and in 1854 William Alexander Everest was admitted as a Solicitor for Epsom following in 1865 by Theodore Bell.
 In 1868 the Firm became known as Aveline & Everest and in 1875 Theodore Bell came to Epsom.

 In 1876 the Firm was known as Miller, Smith & Bell and in 1905 became known as Theodore Bell & Co.
-The firm moved to The White House (its present premises) in 1929 (see above).
+The firm moved to The White House, 16 Waterloo Road, Epsom, Surrey, KT19 8AZ in 1929.
 By 1933 the Firm was known as Theodore Bell, Cotton & Curtis with Theodore Bell as the Senior Partner.
-His picture is on the wall in our present office.
 Arthur Geoffrey Stewart Gumersall was articled in 1938 to Arthur Cotton.

 In 1955 the Curtis had been dropped and the Firm was known as Theodore Bell, Cotton & Co.
 In 1971 the Firm became known as Cotton, Gumersall & Macdonald.
 In 1976 Charles Palmer, who joined the Firm in 1970, was shortly thereafter made a partner and the Firm was known as Cotton, Gumersall & Palmer.
 The firm became known as Gumersall & Palmer.